Semiconductor Careers

 Nicole Loudermilk

-Intel Corporation has established a scholarship program to assist women who plan to continue their education in a community or technical college in the state of Ohio.
+Intel Corporation has established a scholarship program to assist women who plan to enroll in a two-year associate degree or one-year semiconductor certificate program in the state of Ohio.
 If selected as a recipient, the student will qualify for a $5,000 award.
-Up to 23 awards will be granted.
-Awards are for qualified education-related expenses (e.g., tuition, fees, books and required expenses) and other critical required expenses, such as transportation and childcare, incurred in the 2023-2024 school year.
+Up to 25 awards will be granted.
+Awards are for qualified education-related expenses (e.g., tuition, fees, books and required expenses) and other critical required expenses, such as transportation and childcare, incurred in the 2024-2025 school year.

 learn more